Meet the Platform Innovator finalists in the 2022 CRN Impact Awards

 The company looked into existing complex enterprise resource planning (ERP) solutions from established software vendors, but ultimately decided to develop its own multi-channel ecommerce ERP, enabling it to list products and process orders and enquiries from a single platform.

-The result was MERP Enterprise, short for My ERP - a plaform developed over a number of years, with a major update in 2021 activating such sales channels as the BPCT website, eBay, Amazon, Google shopping, Facebook shopping and WeChat.
+The result was MERP Enterprise, short for My ERP - a platform developed over a number of years, with a major update in 2021 activating such sales channels as the BPCT website, eBay, Amazon, Google shopping, Facebook shopping and WeChat.

-BPC's pitch claimes that MERP offers the same capabilities of an ERP but is designed to accommodate the breath and reach of a modern-day business operation by connecting every operational corner of the business and helping to foster a data-driven mindset across the business’ staff.
+BPC's pitch claims that MERP offers the same capabilities of an ERP but is designed to accommodate the breath and reach of a modern-day business operation by connecting every operational corner of the business and helping to foster a data-driven mindset across the business’ staff.

 The platform features customisable widgets for key departments and inventory management and order processing capability, such as showing important operation messages and notifications and outstanding corporate improvement tasks requiring collaboration.